The Layoff Diaries #1: Day 0 | The First 12 Hours

 You may get an entry chronicling a full week, a series of days, or, in this case, a set of hours.
 They won’t all be formatted the same, but we’ll experiment together and see what works and lands (ADHD brain, need flexibility and loose guidelines so I don’t feel stifled — a lot of you get that, I know).

-If you’re a paid subscriber, thanks for being here.
+If you are and have been a paid subscriber, thanks for being here.

 If you do that, there’s no obligation to keep your subscription (though I would love for you to stick around).
 And if paid subscriptions aren’t your thing, you can always buy me a coffee or leave me a tip.